anbox-cloud/discourse-docs/howto/install/deploy-juju.md

 ## Customise the hardware configuration

 To customise the machine configuration Juju will use for the deployment, create another [overlay file](https://discourse.ubuntu.com/t/installation-customizing/17747#overlay-files).
-Here you can, for example, specify AWS instance types, change the size of the root disk or other things.
+Here you can, for example, specify AWS instance types, change the size or source of the root disk or other things.
+See the [complete list of constraints](https://juju.is/docs/olm/constraint#heading--complete-list-of-constraints) in the Juju documentation for details.

 For the `anbox-cloud-core` bundle, such an `overlay.yaml` file looks like this: